dmitry-ivanov/laravel-helper-functions/README.md

 #### `to_default_timezone()`

-Convert passed datetime string to the default timezone, which is `app.timezone` config setting:
+Convert datetime to the default timezone (`app.timezone` config parameter):

 ```php
 $date = to_default_timezone('2017-02-28T14:05:01Z');